 Limited social interaction

 For me this is the biggest disadvantage to working remotely.
 Not only is it fun to chat with colleagues, but it often leads to a better understanding of the work or opportunities to help out in unexpected ways.
 Knowing what things other people are working on and their particular set of skills is an essential but often overlooked benefit to working in the same room or building as teammates.
 Much of this knowledge is transferred in a casual over-heard conversation kind of way, which doesn’t always happen on Slack, Skype or email.
-I was lucky to have a generous holiday allowance, some of which I used to catch up with friends.
+I was lucky to have a generous holiday allowance, some of which I used to catch up with friends outside work.

 Learning the job